michelhilg/truck-maintenance-planning-ML/README.md

 conda activate bixtest
 ```

-This file was created using a MacOs env, so if you face problems you can also use:
+The `.env` file was created on a macOS environment, so if you encounter problems, you can also use:

 ```
 conda create --name fastapi python=3.9.19 conda activate bixtest pip install -r requirements.txt
 ```

 In both ways, you will end up with a conda env called `bixtest` with all the dependencies to run the project.